-The attached Resolution and Findings in Exhibit A describe the specialized nature of this Project.
-Based on these Findings, the Metro Procurement Manager believes that a value-based selection process is more appropriate than a traditional, competitive bid (which solely considers lower bid price).
-Portland'5, cPMO staff, and the Office of the Metro Attorney concur.
+The attached resolution and findings in Exhibit A describe the specialized nature of this project.
+Based on these findings, the Metro procurement manager believes that a value-based selection process is more appropriate than a traditional, competitive bid (which solely considers lowers bid price).
+Portland'5 and cPMO staff, as well as the Office of the Metro Attorney concur.

-Therefore, staff seeks Council authorization to pursue the alternative procurement of Construction Manager/General Contractor Services by a competitive Request for Proposals, for the Arlene Schnitzer Concert Hall City Sewer Connection.
-This will allow Metro to consider cost as well as experience and expertise in completing similar projects and in selecting the most advantageous contractor for this Project.
+Therefore, staff seeks Council authorization to pursue the alternative procurement of Construction Manager/General Contractor Services by a competitive Request for Proposals, for the Arlene Schnitzer Concert Hall City Roof Replacement.
+This will allow Metro to consider cost as well as experience and expertise in completing similar projects and in selecting the most advantageous contractor for this project.